rsksmart/devportal-1.0/guides/armadillo/overview.md

 ## What is Armadillo?

-Armadillo is a suite of tools that includes a monitor of the bitcoin and RSK networks.
+Armadillo is a suite of tools that monitors the bitcoin and RSK networks.
 The monitor checks that the [merged mining](https://mining.rsk.co/) protocol is working as expected.

 Armadillo has the capability to detect some potential threats in advance.
 It checks the Bitcoin blocks and the RSK blocks and determines if there are discrepancies.
 Using this information Amradillo can detect forks of the RSK mainnet network.